Barry Callebaut sets sights on profit growth in CEO Schumacher's strategy

 June 2 (Reuters) - Swiss chocolate maker Barry Callebaut expects its recurring operating profit to grow by a mid- to high-single-digit percentage in local currencies over the medium term, it said on Tuesday as part of the first strategy under CEO Hein Schumacher.

-The market was expecting the former Unilever chief executive, appointed by Barry Callebaut in January to replace Peter Feld, to deliver clear financial targets for the company that last month cut its operating profit forecast and said it expected volumes to fall between 1% and 3% in the current financial year.
+The market was expecting the former Unilever chief executive, appointed by Barry Callebaut in January to replace Peter Feld, to deliver clear financial targets for the company that last month cut its operating profit forecast and said it expected volumes to fall between 1% and 3% in the financial year ending in August.

 In this period, Barry will have some hurdles to clear as it faces customer insourcing, said Jon Cox, head of Swiss equities at Kepler Cheuvreux.

-A company-provided consensus showed that analysts were expecting volumes to grow 4.1% in the upcoming fiscal year through August 2027.
+A company-provided consensus showed that analysts were expecting volumes to grow around 4% in the fiscal year through August 2027.

 (Reporting by Paolo Laudani in Gdansk, editing by Milla Nissi-Prussak)